The client

 The solution

-We first moved PIP from their on-premise Exchange solution to Microsoft 365, focusing on transitioning their email and communication platforms to the cloud.
-During this process, we discovered a previously unknown issue when installing O365 that prevented the upgrade on one of the remote desktop servers; we replaced the virtual server and added additional virtual server to improve the overall performance.
+We first migrated PIP from their on-premise Exchange solution to Microsoft 365, focusing on transitioning their email and communications platforms to the cloud.
+During this process, we discovered previously unknown issue preventing the upgrade on one of the remote desktop servers; we replaced the virtual server and added an additional virtual server to improve overall performance and resilience.

-Also central to this phase was the introduction of Microsoft Teams, which we integrated to facilitate better collaboration between PIP’s multi-site teams.
-Understanding that user adoption could be a challenge, we worked closely with PIP’s IT team to ensure a smooth transition.
-We provided training to empower them with the knowledge and tools to support the migration internally.
+Central to this phase was the introduction of Microsoft Teams, which we integrated to facilitate better collaboration between PIP’s multi-site teams.
+We provided comprehensive training to empower PIP’s IT team with the knowledge and tools to support the migration and guide the wider organisation through the transition.

 “Arc’s support throughout this migration has been invaluable”